Ghost-free, gauge invariant SVT generalizations of Horndeski theory: SVT generalizations of Horndeski theory

 \subsection{The ghost-free U(1) gauge invariant SVT}

 It is also clear that the Lagrangian (\ref{eqn lagSVTa}) for general $\lambda_i$ would yield fourth order equations of motion.
-The first result of this work is that the Lagrangian (\ref{eqn lagSVTa}) with a reduced set of 12 free functions $\lambda_k$ yields second order equations of motion, and thus, it is free of ghosts.

-For concreteness, keeping the same numbering, let us choose as free general functions the first 12 $\lambda_k$'s.
+In this section we first find the largest set of free functions $\lambda_k$ that yields second order equations of motion.
+For concreteness, keeping the same numbering, let us choose as free general functions the first $\lambda_k$'s.
 Any other choice of initial functions, would of course lead to the same physics, just with re-labeled free functions.
 Requiring the equations of motion to be of second order, we obtain the expression of 21 $\lambda_i$ in terms of the 12 free functions and their derivatives.
-The equations, are given below, for convenience.
+The following are self-consistent, free of ghosts and $U(1)$ gauge invariant Lagrangians: with the notation $\lambda_{k,\,X}=\frac{\partial \lambda_k}{\partial X}$,